ibm-cloud-docs/Cloudant/documents/tombstone-documents.md

 the tombstones are no longer required.
 Automatic compaction helps ensure that only the minimal amount of data is kept and transferred during replication.
 Nevertheless,
-tombstone documents aren't automatically removed ("d").
+tombstone documents aren't automatically removed.

 Over time,
 as documents are created and deleted,